Warning17/install-VScode-in-KaliLinux/README.md

 # install-VScode-in-KaliLinux
 ----
-Copy this commands in your termnial
+Copy this commands in your terminal
 ----

 1-*sudo apt update & apt upgrade*